Rearranged Stochastic Heat Equation: Introduction

-From a probabilistic point of view, mean-field models lead, as soon as they evolve with time, to the study of dynamics with values in the space of probability measures.
-Although the latter are understood as evolutions of the law of a typical random particle, representative of the mean-field continuum, these probability measures remain most often deterministic.
+Stochastic mean-field models lead, as soon as they evolve with time, to the study of dynamics with values in the space of probability measures.
+Although the latter are understood as evolutions of the law of a typical particle, representative of the mean-field continuum, these probability measures remain most often deterministic.
 For example, they may be governed by non-linear Fokker-Planck equations or, depending on the terminology, may obey nonlinear Markovian dynamics, see for instance the seminal work by McKean \cite{McKean66} and the monograph \cite{Kolokoltsov_book}.
 Nevertheless, many recent works have underlined the interest in considering random dynamics on the space of probability measures.
-For example, from a modelling point of view, the nonlinear Fokker-Planck equations become stochastic when the particles composing the mean-field continuum are all subjected to a common noise, see for instance the earlier works \cite{dawsonVaillancourt1995,KurtzXiong,KurtzXiong2,vaillancourt1988} and also the more recent monographs \cite{CDLL,CarmonaDelarueII} for a systematic study within the framework of mean-field control and games.
-On a purely mathematical level, the presence of a common noise also raises interesting challenges.
-Although it is possible, in standard cases, to adapt the usual techniques of mean-field models to establish the well-posedness of stochastic Fokker-Planck equations, the understanding of the impact of common noise is in fact rather limited.
-In particular, there is currently no catalogue listing the varying effects of common noise on the statistical behaviour of solutions, unlike the theory of finite-dimensional diffusion processes, in which the impact of noise has been widely studied in finite or infinite time.
-4pt
+From a modelling point of view, the nonlinear Fokker-Planck equations become stochastic when the particles composing the mean-field continuum are subject to common noise, see for instance the earlier works \cite{dawsonVaillancourt1995,KurtzXiong,KurtzXiong2,vaillancourt1988} and also the more recent monographs \cite{CDLL,CarmonaDelarueII} within the framework of control and games.
+The presence of a common noise also raises interesting mathematical challenges; although it is possible in some cases to adapt the usual techniques of mean-field models, the understanding of the impact of common noise is in fact rather limited.
+In particular, there is currently no catalogue listing the varying effects of common noise on the statistical behaviour of solutions, unlike the theory of finite-dimensional diffusion processes, in which the impact of noise has been widely studied.